chandra20500/sports_analytics/README.md

 Generated using [ngX-Rocket](https://github.com/ngx-rocket/generator-ngx-rocket).

+# Before you start

+Before you start coding please take a moment and checkout our rules of writing Angular code by reading the [Code Guidelines](docs/guidelines.md).
+It's very important to understand the Guidelines, because every Pull Request should match our coding style guide.

 ### Benefits

 - Quickstart a project in seconds and focus on features, not on frameworks or tools